Language Teaching and Applied Linguistics Revised

 We will use this opportunity to ask each student for their personal aims in the first stage of this course.
 We will not force them to assume any further aim, even if they openly declare war against formal language learning and only set content goals.
 However, if they do not make the necessary steps to reach their determined goal, we will remind them without reproach.
 This observation will be carried out by checking students’ portfolios weekly.
 At the end of the first stage of observation, we will arrange new goals for the following stage with the students, again individually and based on their own experiences during the first stage.

-Problem 4: Missing social responsibility
+Problem 4: A lack of social responsibility

 Students who take over social responsibility for their course are of a rare species in extinction, and one of the most humane features in language learning is anonymous group behaviour.
 There is a kind of silent agreement which may be brought about by unofficial leaders, but usually the passive behaviour of the majority is sufficient to establish this brotherhood of conspirators and traitors.
 As long as there is an individual ambition, students will self-actualize, though in an isolated way.
 But they will never, not even on their birthday, cooperate with others voluntarily, unless someone is blind, lame or pregnant.